satgit62/webos-hyperion.ng/README.md

 # Hyperion.NG Loader for WebOS by satgit62.

-[hyperrion.ng](https://github.com/hyperion-project/hyperion.ng) is an open-source ambient lighting system for TVs and audio systems that is based on real-time analysis of video and audio streams and includes a user interface for starting, stopping, and automatically launching the daemon.
+[hyperrion.ng](https://github.com/hyperion-project/hyperion.ng) it is an open-source implementation of bias or ambient lighting, which TV manufacturers may be familiar with.
+It supports many LED devices and video grabbers and includes a user interface for starting, stopping, and automatically launching the daemon.

 ✨ Features